How to Analyze Your Facebook Ad Results

 But no more excuses—it’s time to learn how to actually analyze your Facebook ad performance.

-To begin, and perhaps the most crucial to keep things organized, come up with a naming convention for your campaigns, ad sets, and ads early on that makes it easy for you to recall what the campaign or ad set or ad is about by looking at the report.
+Keeping things organized is crucial.
+To begin, come up with a naming convention for your campaigns, ad sets, and ads early on that makes it easy for you to recall what the campaign, ad set, or ad is about by looking at the report.

 If you don’t do this, you will regret it later on when you have lots of campaigns in your ads manager with odd names and can’t filter out what you need.
 Sounds simple, but you shouldn’t have to click into a campaign or individual ad to understand what it is.
 (You’ll thank me later.)

 It's also important to set up custom reporting views in Power Editor or Ads Manager.